The company has a number of sales and service divisions, which between them publish and distribute books and software to schools, homes and retail.

-Book Clubs have been the foundation of the company's success since 1968, and have formed a solid basis for the remarkable expansion of the Australian children's book industry.
-Eight times a year, Book Club brochures and order forms for Wombat, Lucky, Arrow, Star/Teenage and TBS Book Clubs are distributed to a large percentage of Australian preschools and primary schools.
-Through Book Clubs, children and teachers throughout the country are exposed to the best in Australian and international children's literature.
+Book Club has been the foundation of the company's success since 1968, and has formed a solid basis for the remarkable expansion of the Australian children's book industry.
+Eight times a year, Book Club catalogues are distributed to a large percentage of Australian preschools and primary schools.
+Through Book Club, children and teachers throughout the country are exposed to the best in Australian and international children's literature.

 Scholastic Education serves as the centre of pedagogical knowledge within the company.
 Through its close affiliation with departments of education and classroom teachers for over 35 years, Scholastic Education has contributed to the positioning of Scholastic Australia as one of the most respected names in the Australian education sector.

 MGP Magazines, published by Scholastic Inc, are foreign language teaching magazines in French, German and Spanish.